lucaswhitaker22/bash_menus/README.md

 <b>Example:</b><br>
 .
 C:/cygwin/bash_menus.sh

-In your script, you can call menu functions using this syntax:
+In your script, you can call menu functions.
+First call the menu function of the menu your want, then pass the title followed by the options seperated by a ",".

-menu<#> "<Menu Title>" "<Menu items seperated by ",">"

 <b>Examples:</b> <br>
 menu1 "Menu Options" "Restart,Save,Exit"